Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 “I need to enhance my Claude Code sessions with audio feedback, validate and improve my prompts, add security controls before tool usage, and maintain structured logs of my interactions.”

-disler-hooks-tts earned Verified status with a trust score of 71/100 (Grade D).
-Adversarial testing produced 9 findings (1 critical, 7 high, 1 medium).
+disler-hooks-tts earned Verified status with a trust score of 77/100 (Grade C).
+Adversarial testing produced 8 findings (7 high, 1 medium).
 Security scan flagged 0 findings.
 Tier is Verified rather than Certified due to unmitigated findings above severity thresholds.

 Trust Score Breakdown